 Bergamo Alta is a fascinating medieval town perched on a hill, surrounded by 16th-century cyclopic defensive walls.
 Its old city center hides real treasures, such as the piazza vecchia, the Duomo and the cappella Corleoni, an amazing renaissance master piece.

-Top places to eat, drink and shop in posh Corso Como and Porta Nuova Milan neighborhoods
+Top places to eat, drink and shop in posh corso Como and Porta Nuova Milan neighborhoods.
+Live the Milan movida and discover new trends.

 A walking itinerary to discover Milan hidden renaissance jewels, beyond the Duomo and the Last Supper